nsnull0/YWTopInputField/README.md

 ```
 ## Support
-- Updated Everyday for more Generic and developer-friendly
+- Updated occasionally for more Generic and developer-friendly
 - leave comment or message me if you guys have wonderful ideas about this library.

 ## Credits